yumium/tech_notes/C++/A gentle introduction to C++.md

 }
 ```

-With `using` keyword, all names inside the namespace can be used in current scope without qualifiers.
+With `using` keyword, all names inside the namespace can be used in the scope the `using` statement is declared, without qualifiers.
 If there is name ambiguity on used names, a compilation error will fire.

 ```c++
 #include <iostream>